pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 -----------------

-As described in Implementing Domain Driven Design, a notification log presents a sequence of items in linked sections.
+As described in Implementing Domain Driven Design, a notification log presents a sequence of notification items in linked sections.

 Sections are obtained from a notification log using Python's "square brackets" sequence index syntax.
 The key is a section ID.